Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 eij = LeakyReLU(aT · [zi ∥ zj])

-2. Shared attention vector: A learnable weight vector a ∈ ℝ2F' is applied via dot product.
+2. Shared attention vector: a learnable weight vector a ∈ ℝ2F' is applied via dot product.
 This single vector is shared across all node pairs.

 Step Three: Softmax Normalization Across Neighbors